Panman82/ember-bootstrap-switch/README.md

 Then easily use bootstrap-switch in your templates with the included Ember Component, documentation below.
 All of the [bootstrap-switch options](http://www.bootstrap-switch.org/options.html) are exposed in the Component, which is easily customizable and robust.
-Please submit Issues and Pull Requests on the GitHub repo as needed.